asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Encourages Large Planned Refactorings

 Martin Fowler<LINK> talks about the issues around what he calls "Planned Refactorings" in his talk at OOP2014, *[Workflows of Refactoring](https://www.youtube.com/watch?v=vqEg37e4Mkw)*.
-He contends that these planned refactorings (i.e., putting technical debt stories in the backlog and planning them along with feature work) are unfortunate, "necessary evils" until teams get skilled at refactoring and opportunistic refactoring techniques.
+He contends that these planned refactorings (i.e., putting technical improvement / refactoring stories in the backlog and planning them along with feature work) are unfortunate, "necessary evils" until teams get skilled at refactoring and opportunistic refactoring techniques.
 He says teams should work to rid themselves of these planned refactorings and focus on small refactorings as part of the planned, business-facing work.

 #### Encourages Re-writes